 Finally, you've taken the time to create a compelling client experience that will help you emerge as one of the winners from today's market environment.
-Leverage this success to further grow your business when business conditions improve and people are more willing to make changes.
+Leverage this success to further grow your business.

 Turn clients into advocates for you and your business.
 One of the best time-proven methods to build business is through referrals.
 Obviously, the first step is offering a unique experience that is client-centric.
 The second is to listen to clients - both when you initially meet them as well as throughout the client relationship.